| | Follow

 work day, 40-hour work week for workers, and he was not aware of any other standard

-set for children or the general public. *check the Inspection
+set for children or the general public.*check the Inspection

 Data section on the Health Risks page for

-more San Mateo County Environmental Health inspection data As
+more San Mateo County Environmental Health inspection data

 Greater Boston Physicians for Social